 In the state of California, most first-time offenders are court-ordered to install an IID on their vehicle for four to six months.
 If an injury occurred with the DUI, the IID requirement at least 12 months.
 On the other hand, repeat DUI offenders have to keep an IID on their vehicle for one to three years, depending on the circumstances surrounding their DUI charge.

-What are Common IID Violations and their Consequences?
+What are Common Ignition Interlock Device Violations and their Consequences?

 If you’ve been approved for a restricted driving program with an ignition interlock device (IID), there are several rules you have to abide by.
 Unfortunately, some people think they can outsmart their IIDs, which often leads to severe repercussions.